About

 What is a bond?

-A bond is a cash deposit made with the government on behalf of an individual detained in an immigration case.
-It acts as a guarantee that the detained individual will show up to all subsequent legal immigration proceedings once released from government custody.
-So long as the individual appears at all proceedings and obeys all judge’s orders, the bond is returned with 2–3% annual interest—regardless of the outcome of their case.
-If the individual fails to appear or obey orders, the bond is forfeited.
+A bond is a cash deposit made with the government on behalf of a person detained in an immigration case that acts as a guarantee that the person will show up to all subsequent legal immigration proceedings once released from government custody.

 How will my donation be used?